TEACHING

 A Creative Presence

-As a lifelong enthusiast of performance and pedagogy, I have been focused on three areas of research; Analysis and improvisation in systematic teaching procedure, contemporary music, and Multi-culturalism versus Nationalism in music.
+As a passionate advocate of performance and pedagogy, my research interests revolve around three distinct but intertwined areas; the integration of analysis and improvisation in a systematic teaching process, contemporary music, and the dichotomy of multi-culturalism and nationalism in music.